openflighthpc/concertim-ansible-playbook/ansible/README.md

 Obtaining these credentials is left as an exercise for the reader.

 The following code snippets assume that these credentials are available in the following environment variables.
-If you do this you can copy and paste the code snippets.
+If they are you can copy and paste the code snippets.

 * `AWS_ACCESS_KEY_ID` is your AWS access key id allowing downloading from the S3 bucket mentioned above.